acsor/BiKaya/README.md

 # BiKaya
 BiKaya is a reduced operating system running on two distinct computer architectures, micro-ARM and micro-MIPS2.
-Designed for educational purposes, this project was commissioned as part of the Operating System course from the University of Bologna, 2019-2020 a.y.
+Designed for educational purposes, this project was commissioned as part of the Operating Systems course from the University of Bologna, 2019-2020 a.y.

 ## Installation
-BiKaya features several executable targets, each one described in their own section.
+BiKaya features several executable targets, each one described in its own section.
 In general the CMake build-system is utilized.

 ### Building phase 0 targets